ironscar/vagrant-debian-bullseye/README.md

   - ```pip3 list``` to confirm setuptools is installed and otherwise run ```pip3 install --user setuptools```
 - ```ansible --version``` to check ansible-core version and if its installed successfully
 - ```pip3 list``` to check version of ansible and ansible-core
+- ```sudo mkdir ansible``` in /etc and create ansible.cfg file with content from https://github.com/ansible/ansible/blob/stable-2.9/examples/ansible.cfg

+## Create vms as infrastructure

+- Ansible manages infrastructure as servers in an inventory file
+- We need these servers to exist so we create a vagrantfile in an ```inventory``` folder that creates 2 app servers
+- We set the network type to public network so that they work as new devices on the network but we don't assign them an IP as doing to doesn't make them accessible from host
+- Instead we can run ```ip a``` on the vm to find its ip